SCRT-HQ/VaporShell/docs/glossary/New-VaporResource.md

 This is a collection of Resource properties are additional options that you can specify for a resource.
 For example, for each EC2 instance, you must specify an Amazon Machine Image (AMI) ID for that instance.

-You can use any of these 3 types for this parameter; "System.Collections.Hashtable","System.Management.Automation.PSCustomObject","Vaporshell.Resource.Properties"
+You can use any of these 3 types for this parameter; "System.Collections.Hashtable","System.Management.Automation.PSCustomObject","VaporShell.Resource.Properties"

 ```yaml
 Type: Object